wearpants/twiggy/doc/logging.rst

 The log can handle messages in several styles of :ref:`format strings<alternate-styles>`, defaulting to `new-style <http://docs.python.org/library/string.html#format-string-syntax>`_.

-.. doctest:: log-output
+.. doctest:: magic-log

     >>> log.info('I wear {} on my {where}', 'pants', where='legs')
     INFO:I wear pants on my legs

 You can name your loggers.

-.. doctest:: log-output
+.. doctest:: magic-log

     >>> mylog = log.name('alfredo')
     >>> mylog.debug('hello')